Skip to content

 It is not a stand-alone license.
 The legally binding license terms are contained in the applicable Community, Professional, or Enterprise License Agreement.

-For QuestPDF license counting, a "Developer" is an individual who, as part of their regular work duties, writes, modifies, compiles, tests, or reviews source code that imports, references, or directly calls QuestPDF APIs.
+For QuestPDF licensing purposes, a "Developer" is an individual who, as part of their regular work duties, writes, modifies, compiles, or reviews source code — including automated test code — that imports, references, or directly calls QuestPDF APIs.

 This includes employees, contractors, and consultants.

-The following do not count as Developers for QuestPDF licensing purposes unless they also perform the activities described above:
+The following are not Developers for QuestPDF licensing purposes unless they also perform the activities described above:

 Build servers and CI/CD pipelines do not require separate licenses.